about jay sigel

-As has been the beneficiary since the year 2000, net proceeds will support prostate cancer research at the Abramson Family Cancer Research Institute, which is the research arm of the Abramson Cancer Center of the University of Pennsylvania.
-Past Special Guests of The Sigel Invitational lending their time and talent to help raise money for this worthy cause include Gary Player, Scott Hamilton, Vince Papale, Jim Roy, Mark Lye, Jim Colbert, Bob Murphy, Ed Dougherty, Hubert Green, Chuck “the Hit Man” Hiter, Dennis Walters, and media personalities such as Ed Abrams, Neil Hartman, Jim “Sports” Kelly, Peter Kessler and the late Gary Papa.
-These “very special guests” have now become Honorary Chairmen of The Jay Sigel Invitational, thus joining Jay to promote the event and support his efforts to fight cancer.
+With the addition of net proceeds from this year’s event, The Sigel Invitational will be that much closer to hitting the $4 million mark of proceeds raised.
+The fundraising efforts of The Sigel Invitational will continue to support prostate cancer research, and now include breast cancer research, at the Abramson Family Cancer Research Institute, which is the research arm of the Abramson Cancer Center at the University of Pennsylvania.
+Past Special Guests lending their time & talent to help raise money for this worthy cause include Jim Colbert, Ed Dougherty, Hubert Green, Gary Hallberg, Scott Hamilton, Chuck Hiter, Mark Lye, Bob Murphy, Vince Papale, Gary Player, Don Pooley, Jim Roy, and media personalities Ed Abrams, Neil Hartman, Lou Tilley, Jim “Sports” Kelly, Peter Kessler and the late Gary Papa.
+These “very special guests” have now become Honorary Chairmen of The Sigel Invitational, joining Jay to promote the event and support his efforts in fighting cancer.

-Should you, or someone you know, have questions about treatment options such as proton therapy at the Abramson Cancer Center of the University of Pennsylvania, or the prostate cancer research program at the Abramson Family Cancer Research Institute, please call (215) 662-3963.
+As you may have heard and read, exciting research into immunotherapy is attributed to the Abramson Cancer Center, and through clinical trials more discoveries in cancer research will be made.
+We invite you to help us fund these initiatives, which will lead to more advanced patient cancer.
+Should you, or someone you know, have questions about treatment options such as proton therapy at the Abramson Cancer Center at the University of Pennsylvania, or the breast cancer and prostate cancer research programs at the Abramson Family Cancer Research Institute, please call (215) 662-3963.